NBISweden/pipelines-nextflow/subworkflows/transcript_assembly/README.md

 # Transcript assembly pipeline

+The transcript assembly workflow performs genome guided assembly of transcripts.
+Reads (parameter: `reads`), either single-end (parameter: `single-end: true`) or paired-end (parameter: `single-end: false`), are adapter-trimmed (FastP) and then aligned (Hisat2) against a genome (parameter: `genome`).
+Transcripts are constructed using StringTie.

 ## Quick start

-Run workflow using the singularity profile
+Run workflow using the singularity profile:

 `params.yml`: